Clinical Research

 • clinical pharmacology of immunosuppressive medications

-Faculty in the division are lead investigators and collaborators on recent NIH-sponsored multi-center clinical trials like the Chronic Renal Insufficiency Cohort (CRIC) Study.
+Faculty in the division are lead investigators and collaborators on NIH-sponsored multi-center clinical trials like the Chronic Renal Insufficiency Cohort (CRIC) Study.
 Many faculty conduct patient-oriented research at the Michigan Institute for Clinical & Health Research (MICHR), which was founded in 2006 to enable and enhance clinical and translational research at the University of Michigan.

-Clinician scientists in the division have spear-headed collaborations with investigators regionally at Detroit Medical Center and St. John Hospital, as well as across the United States and internationally.
+Clinician scientists in the division have spear-headed collaborations with investigators regionally at the Detroit Medical Center and St. John Hospital, as well as across the United States and internationally.

 Faculty involved in clinical research: